Attendance Allowance

 Terminal illness

 For benefit purposes, you are regarded as ‘terminally ill’ if you have a progressive disease from which your death can reasonably be expected within a certain number of months.
-In April last year it was extended from 6 to 12 months for Universal Credit and ESA.
-From 3 April 2023, the 12 months was applied to Personal Independence Payment, Disability Living Allowance and Attendance Allowance.
+From 3 April 2023, If your doctor or a medical professional has told you that you might have 12 months or less to live you can claim Attendance Allowance under special rules.
 This so called ‘extended fast-track access’ means those eligible are not subject to a face-to-face assessment, or waiting period, with the majority of individuals receiving the highest rate of those benefits.

 Where can I get benefits advice?